Google Drive Configuration

 Google Drive integration provides a workflow where teachers can deliver assignments and documents to students and allow students to submit responses back to the teacher.
 Using Google Drive has a number of advantages over our existing CDR based workflow, such as the ability to use collaboration features and a much higher per user limit on document sizes.

-The configuration process requires Campus administrators to extract information from their Google Developer Console and the Google Apps for Education Domain and input that information into Campus.
+The configuration process requires Campus administrators to extract information from their Google Developer Console and the Google Workspace for Education Domain and input that information into Campus.
 This article provides you with step-by-step instructions for finding these values.

 Use this tool to configure the integration of google drive files with assignments in Campus.
-Google Apps for Education can also be added as a Digital Learning Partner through the Digital Learning Applications Configuration tool.
+Google Workspace for Education can also be added as a Digital Learning Partner through the Digital Learning Applications Configuration tool.

 Looking for a visual guide?
 Click here for a powerpoint walking you through the configuration screens in Google: